jossemii/HyperNode/USAGE.md

 If you did not install Nodo with sudo, or are using it in a development environment, you will need to manually start the service using:
 `nodo serve`

-**Note**: Running `nodo serve` without sudo in a production environment is not recommended and should only be done for testing or development.
-In most cases, the service will be managed automatically by `systemd`.

 ## TUI Interface